elasticio/example-component/README.md

 ## Credentials

-The Example component requires the following credentials to be configured:
+The component requires the following credentials to be configured:
 * **API Base URI**  (string, required) - Indicates the URL base that needs to be used.
 * **Username**  (string, required)
 * **Password**  (string, required)